 I never realized motherhood would be so hard for ADHD.
 It's so hard to complete tasks and hard to not take my frustration out on them.
 We now have three kiddos and I'm back at the toddler stage with our youngest.
 After 8 years of infertility, she's an absolute GIFT but I still struggle being fully present with her.
 More than ever, I want to be the best version of myself for these little ones.

 I'm diving head first in to the ACTIVATED LIFE.
 I want to be fully alive.
 I want to use my gifts.
 I want to be challenged and to grow.
 I want to influence and impact as many lives as possible.
 I want to be fully seen and known.
-I'm making new ways.
-I want to be the best mom that I can possibly be and help my kiddos navigate this strange world with ADHD.
+I want to be the best mom that I can possibly be and help my kids navigate this strange world with ADHD.
 I want to bring all of my ideas and energy to this world to add value and help others.

 I've finally found a rhythm to my life where I get in bed each night knowing deep in my bones that I'm an amazing mom.
 That I'm doing all that I can to help them thrive.
 Our home is functioning well because I've found a way of doing the boring mom things that works for my ADHD brain.
 And man, it is such a gift!

-If you identify with my story and are ready to come find your unique rhythm for motherhood, I encourage you to get started with Master the Mundane.
+If you identify with my story and are ready to come find your unique rhythm for managing your home and family as a mom with ADHD, I encourage you to get started with Master the Mundane.